 When it comes to your foundation, Michael notes how easy it is to get one that's the right shade of pale because most makeup brands tend to offer a wider spectrum of foundations rather than one standardised ivory for the paler ladies to adapt to their skin colour. " The Laura Mercier Photo Edition range, £35, is one of my favourite pale skin products," he suggests.
 "And Nars have a big choice of shades across their range too.
 I sometimes add [illuminating base] Le Blanc de Chanel, £33 to pale foundation to add some extra illumination."

-When it comes to the last step, actually putting on your makeup, pale skin is great to play around with.
+When it comes to the last step, actually putting on your makeup, the great news is pale skin is great to play around with.
 Michael says that once you've established your undertone, you can apply the same principle to the rest of your makeup: "Pink-toned highlighters look natural and pretty on cool-toned skin and golds on warm.
 Pale skin can be the perfect canvas for reds lips and deeper colours too, so don't be afraid to have fun with brights."
 But if something bright isn't really your kinda thing, Michael says that the best way to get a more natural pout is to study your own natural lip colour and just go one shade darker.

 Take a look at some more pale skinned celebrities for beauty inspo: